DreadSpaghetti/DnDCheatsheetTemplates/Classes/Bard/Bard Subclasses/Swords Subclass (XGTE)/Swords Subclass Features Drag'n'Drop.md

 ### Bonus Proficiencies
-When you join the College of Swords at 3rd level, you gain proficiency with medium armor and the scimitar.
+When you join the College of Swords at 3rd level, you gain proficiency with medium armour and the scimitar.

 If you’re proficient with a simple or martial melee weapon, you can use it as a spellcasting focus for your bard spells.